-- The Fencing Ranking Round event is organised as a single pool with electric epée and is organised indoors.
-If the fencing ranking round is to be held outdoors, this must be indicated explicitly in the competition invitation letter. - In Olympic Games, Youth Olympic Games and World Cup Finals, the Fencing Ranking Round takes place the day before the Finals for both genders. - The Fencing Bonus Round takes place in the Individual Finals and Relay events of all Category A competitions and is organised on a single piste in a one-onone format for bonus points. - iv.
-The Fencing Bonus Round must take place on the FOP of the Ride/Laser-Run, after the swim event and prior to the ride event in Olympic Games, Youth Olympic Games, World Cup Finals and World Championships, At all other UIPM Category A competitions, under special circumstances, the fencing Bonus Round could take place immediately after the Fencing Ranking Round on the Fencing FOP.
+The Fencing Ranking Round event is organised as a single pool with electric

+- ii) In Olympic Games, Youth Olympic Games and World Cup Finals, the Fencing Ranking Round takes place the day before the Semi-Finals for both genders. - iii) The Fencing Bonus Round takes place in the Individual Semi-Finals, Finals and Relay events of all Category "A" competitions and is organised on a single piste in a one-on- one format for bonus points. - iv) The Fencing Bonus Round must take place on the FOP of the Ride/Laser Run, after the Riding event and prior to the Swimming event in Olympic Games, Youth Olympic Games, World Cup Finals and World Championships.
+At all other UIPM Category A competitions, under special circumstances, the fencing Bonus Round can take place immediately after the Fencing Ranking Round on the Fencing FOP.
 In such case, a special set up, including show piste, backdrop and spectator seats, must be made.

-2.1.2 Terms Commonly Used
+3.1.2 Terms Commonly Used

 - Assaults and bouts: Friendly combat between two fencers is called an assault.
-A bout is when the total of assaults is recorded to determine a result. - Match: The aggregate of bouts fought between fencers of two different teams is called a match. - Competition: A competition is the aggregate of bouts (individual competitions) or matches (team relay competitions) required to determine the winner of the event. - iv.
-Fencing time: "Fencing time" is the time required to perform one single fencing action. - The attack: An action is simple when executed in one movement and is either: - a) direct (in the same line) or - b) indirect (in another line). - An action is compound when executed in several movements. - vi.
-The riposte: A riposte may be immediate or delayed, depending on what action takes place and the speed at which it is carried out.
-Ripostes are: - a) Simple, direct - 1) Direct riposte: A riposte which hits the opponent without leaving the line in which a parry was made. - 2) Riposte along the blade: A riposte which hits the opponent by grazing along the blade after a parry. - b) Simple, indirect - 1) Riposte by disengagement: A riposte which hits the opponent in the opposite line to that in which the parry was formed (by passing under the opponent's blade if formed in the high line, and over the blade if the parry was formed in the low line). - 2) Riposte with a coupé: A riposte which hits the opponent in the opposite line to that in which the parry was formed (the blade always passing over the opponent's point). - c) Compound: A riposte executed in more than one fencing time.
+A bout is when the total of assaults is recorded to determine a result. - ii) Match: The aggregate of bouts fought between fencers of two different teams is called a match. - Competition: A competition is the aggregate of bouts (individual competitions) or matches (team relay competitions) required to determine the winner of the event. - Fencing time: "Fencing time" is the time required to perform one single fencing action. - v) The attack: An action is simple when executed in one movement and is either: - a) direct (in the same line) or - b) indirect (in another line). - An action is compound when executed in several movements. - vi) The riposte: A riposte may be immediate or delayed, depending on what action takes place and the speed at which it is carried out.
+Ripostes are: - a) Simple, direct - 1) Direct riposte: A riposte which hits the opponent without leaving the line in which a parry was made. - 2) Riposte along the blade: A riposte which hits the opponent by grazing along the blade after a parry. - b) Simple, indirect - Riposte by disengagement: A riposte which hits the opponent in the opposite line to that in which the parry was formed (by passing under the opponent's blade if formed in the high line, and over the blade if the parry was formed in the low line). - 2) Riposte with a coupé: A riposte which hits the opponent in the opposite line to that in which the parry was formed (the blade always passing over the opponent's point). - c) Compound: A riposte executed in more than one fencing time.